What are the benefits of participating in the UTSC Undergraduate Research Poster Forum?

 Can my poster presentation use visual or digital materials?

-The focus of the judging is your print poster, however it is permissible to use aids or digital materials to supplement your poster in your 3-5 minute poster presentation video.
+The focus of the judging is your poster, however it is permissible to use aids or digital materials to supplement your poster in your 3-5 minute poster presentation video.

 What kind of help is available to students who want to participate in the UTSC Undergraduate Research Forum?

 Contact your liaison librarian for help with research skills, writing your poster abstract and developing your poster.